keras-team/keras-io/templates/keras_nlp/index.md

 These pre-trained models are provided on an "as is" basis, without warranties or conditions of any kind.
 The following underlying models are provided by third parties, and subject to separate licenses:
-DistilBERT, RoBERTa, XLM-RoBERTa, DeBERTa, and GPT-2.
+BART, DeBERTa, DistilBERT, GPT-2, OPT, RoBERTa, Whisper, and XLM-RoBERTa.

 ## Citing KerasNLP